Migrating legacy log (salog) into new SoftActivity Webapp

 salogfile – legacy database .salog file that you want to migrate to the webapp.
 Usuaully, the legacy log file can be found in Documents\Activity Monitor\Logs

-scrsource – SCR folder corresponding to the above legacy database file.
+scrsource – SCR folder containing screenshots, referenced in the above legacy salog file.
 Usually it’s located next to the .salog file.
 All screenshots will be moved to the new folder specified in /scrdest

 scrdest – Central Storage folder for screenshots, used in the webapp.
-You can see it in Options – Database tab
+You can see it in Options – Database tab.
+Copy it from here:

 - In case the command return any errors, those issues need to be addressed.
 Then re-run the command